-Matt Murphy’s litigation practice is focused primarily on guiding hospitals and health care practitioners through medical malpractice and other health care related litigation including licensing issues and HIPAA compliance.
-Additionally, Matt also has experience in employment litigation, premises liability, and other commercial litigation.
+Matt’s litigation practice is focused on guiding hospitals and health care practitioners through medical malpractice and other health care related litigation.
+Additionally, Matt has experience litigating in the areas of employment law, construction law, premises liability, general insurance defense, commercial litigation, and in representing plaintiffs in their personal injury claims.

-Matt Murphy practices in both the state and federal courts across South Dakota.
-In Matt’s litigation career, he has obtained multiple favorable jury verdicts for his clients, has had consistent success in court trials and motion practice and has efficiently and effectively resolved countless other cases and disputes.
+Matt practices in both the state and federal courts of South Dakota.
+Matt has obtained favorable jury verdicts for his clients, he has had consistent success in court trials and in motion practice, and he has efficiently and effectively resolved countless other disputes.

-Matt grew up in Rapid City, South Dakota and then attended the University of South Dakota for his undergraduate and law degrees.
+Matt grew up in Rapid City, South Dakota and then attended the University of South Dakota for both undergraduate studies and law school.
 During his undergraduate time, he played football for the University and was named Academic All-American (Second Team).
-In law school, he was involved in various organizations and he graduated with Sterling Honors (top 10% of class).
+In law school, he was involved in various organizations, including trial team, and he graduated with Sterling Honors (top 10% of class).

-Following law school, Matt completed a one year clerkship with the Second Judicial Circuit in Sioux Falls, South Dakota.
-He then joined the Firm’s Litigation Section in 2011.
+Following law school, Matt completed a clerkship with the Second Judicial Circuit in Sioux Falls, South Dakota.
+He then joined the Firm’s Litigation Section in August of 2011 and was named a Partner in January of 2018.
 During his time with the Firm, Matt has represented clients in both the State and Federal Courts of South Dakota, including at the Eighth Circuit Court of Appeals.
-Matt has prepared and represented clients at depositions, hearings, in both court trials and jury trials, and in mediation.
-Some specific areas of Matt’s experience include:
+Matt has experience in:

-• Representing businesses and individuals in contract disputes and other complex commercial litigation; and
+- Representing businesses and property owners in contract disputes, property disputes, and other complex commercial and trade secret litigation;

 - Construction Professional Malpractice Litigation